apache/pekko/docs/src/main/paradox/typed/mailboxes.md

 # Mailboxes

-You are viewing the documentation for the new actor APIs, to view the Akka Classic documentation, see @ref:[Classic Mailboxes](../mailboxes.md).
+You are viewing the documentation for the new actor APIs, to view the Pekko Classic documentation, see @ref:[Classic Mailboxes](../mailboxes.md).

 ## Dependency

-Mailboxes are part of core Akka, which means that they are part of the `akka-actor` dependency.
-This page describes how to use mailboxes with `akka-actor-typed`, which has dependency:
+Mailboxes are part of core Pekko, which means that they are part of the `pekko-actor` dependency.
+This page describes how to use mailboxes with `pekko-actor-typed`, which has dependency:

 @@dependency[sbt,Maven,Gradle] {
   bomGroup=org.apache.pekko bomArtifact=akka-bom_$scala.binary.version$ bomVersionSymbols=PekkoVersion